edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ~~~
 {: .language-bash}

-As you can see Conda supports a large number of configuration options.
+As you can see conda supports a large number of configuration options.
 To show a single setting add the setting name after the `conda config --show` command.
 For example, to show the list of `channels` conda searches run: